sticklight-io/declarai/docs/docs/index.md

   print(generate_a_joke(title="Spongebob Squarepants"))
-  # > Why did Spongebob Squarepants bring a ladder to the Krusty Krab?
-Because he wanted to reach new heights in his career as a fry cook!
+  > "Why did Spongebob Squarepants bring a ladder to the Krusty Krab?
+Because he wanted to reach new heights in his career as a fry cook!"
   ```